Sanetuk/laos-upip/PROJECT_KNOWLEDGE.md

 2. **UI Development**
    - Designed a clean, modern interface with consistent styling
-   - Created a fixed navigation bar with the Lao UPIS logo
+   - Created a fixed navigation bar with the Lao upip logo
    - Implemented responsive layouts for all pages
    - Added a link to the Lao Legal Database for quick reference